fauzansayyed/-Prediciton-of-Health-treatment-using-Machine-Learning/README.md

 ## Results

 After rigorous model building and evaluation, the Naive Bayes model stands out, achieving an impressive precision of 85%.
-This indicates the model's ability to make accurate predictions, laying the foundation for reliable health treatment recommendations.
+This indicates the model's ability to make accurate predictions, laying the foundation for reliable product category recommendations.

 Feel free to explore the codebase, experiment with different models, and contribute to the ongoing development of this impactful project.
-Your involvement could help shape the future of precision healthcare and resource optimization.
+Your involvement could help shape the future of precision retail and customer experience optimization.

-If you have any questions or suggestions, please don't hesitate to reach out.
-Thank you for your interest in our Health Treatment Prediction project!

 ## Code